-In terms of school admissions; In line with the Dubai Inclusive Education Policy Framework (2017), supported by Dubai Law No.2 (2014) and The Executive Council Resolution No.2 (2017):
+In terms of school admissions, in line with the Dubai Inclusive Education Policy Framework (2017), supported by Dubai Law No.2 (2014) and The Executive Council Resolution No.2 (2017):

-a) No student will be refused access in terms of admissions to DS due to their experience of disability.

-b) Registration of students of determination who are siblings of existing students will be prioritized.

-c) Those students of determination with severe and profound needs that cannot be met in a school will be supported in connecting with, and accessing, educational and therapeutic provisions in special educational centres or centres for students of determination.
+- a) No student will be refused access in terms of admissions to DS due to their experience of disability. - Registration of students of determination who are siblings of existing students will be prioritized. - c) Those students of determination with severe and profound needs that cannot be met in a school will be supported in connecting with, and accessing, educational and therapeutic provisions in special educational centers or centers for students of determination.

 During admission appropriate assessments will be conducted to further understand what support will need to be put in place to reduce / remove the students' barriers to learning.
-Additional information may also be sought from parents, previous schools and external professionals where appropriate.11 a) Students who are identified by the school as struggling with barriers relating to SEND, ELL and/or Gifted and Talented are entered on to the schools' Inclusion register.
-Parents must be notified, and the register must at all times be up to date.
+Additional information may also be sought from parents, previous schools and external professionals where appropriate.10